Following 5 years training at art school, I have worked as an artist, craftsman potter,

 I build computers for fun and enjoy the process of learning the craft of photography and exploring the opportunities opened up by digital imaging.

-In the past few years the development of the Linux operating system has enabled the use of free software reducing the overall costs involved in the process of image manipulating and web site design.
+In the past few years the development of the Linux operating system has enabled the use of free software reducing the overall costs involved in the process of image manipulating.
 This has made it possible for me to work in ways and in areas that I could only dream of when I started taking pictures.

 I work with people enabling them to make best use of the opportunities that computer technology provides.